Valoid Solution for injection

 Taking other medicines

-- medicines used to treat depression such as chlorpromazine
+- some medicines used to treat depression such as tricyclics and monoamine oxidase inhibitors (MAOIs)

-- medicines used to treat severe pain such as opioids or pethidine
+- opioid medicines used to treat severe pain, such as pethidine, pentazocine, morphine

 These medicines may be affected by VALOID or may affect how well it works.
 You may need different amounts of your medicines.